Banks' dollar borrowing adds layer of risk to Malaysia's creeping crisis

 Second, the assets could turn bad if the businesses that have borrowed the foreign currency cannot repay them.

-Either could trigger a vicious downward spiral for the ringgit, which is already down 19 percent against the dollar this year.
+Either could trigger a vicious downward spiral for the ringgit MYR=, which is already down 19 percent against the dollar this year.

 In a worst-case scenario, Malaysia's $94 billion foreign currency reserves would fall far short of covering the resulting funding flows.